HOME • SEARCH • EMAIL • ABOUT

 Antimicrobial:

-(1) Antimicrobial activity of Curcuma zedoaria and Curcuma malabarica tubers: Study supports the traditional use of CZ for baterial and fungal infections.
-(2) Study showed the hydroalcoholic extract to have potent antimicrobial activity against B cereus and moderate activity against K pneumonia and C albicans.
+Study supports the traditional use of CZ for bacterial and fungal infections.
+(1) Study showed the hydroalcoholic extract to have potent antimicrobial activity against B cereus and moderate activity against K pneumonia and C albicans.

-A Curcuminoid and Two Sesquiterpenoids from Curcuma zedoaria as Inhibitors of Nitric Oxide Synthesis in Activated Macrophages: Study suggests the use of CZ rhizome as an antiinflammatory may be explained partly by inhibition of NO production.
+Study suggests the use of CZ rhizome as an anti-inflammatory may be explained partly by inhibition of NO production. (

 Antitumor / Genotoxicity / Anticlastogenic: